Hanfu Movement: Precursors

 There were numerous attempts to reintroduce Han Chinese clothing immediately after the fall of the Qing and in the revolutionary period.

 After the Qing was toppled in the 1911 Xinhai Revolution, the Taoist dress and topknot was adopted by the ordinary gentry and "Society for Restoring Ancient Ways" (復古會) on the Sichuan and Hubei border where the White Lotus and Gelaohui operated.

-Traditional Han Chinese dress was also employed by the short-reigning Hongxian Emperor, former President Yuan Shikai, during his coronation ceremony in 1915.
+Traditional Han Chinese dress was also employed by the short-reigning Hongxian Emperor, former President Yuan Shikai, during his coronation ceremony in 1915, and his fall resulted in the fail of Hanfu Movement in ROC in the 20th century.

 2000s

 First seeds

 Journalists and scholars agree that the modern Hanfu Movement begun around 2003.
 In November 2003, Wang Letian from Zhengzhou, China, wore in public a homemade shenyi (a kind of Hanfu), thus catching the attention of Singaporean-Chinese journalist Zhang Congxing, who then decided to write an article on him which was published on the Lianhe Zaobao, a Singapore newspaper.

-This inspired others to reflect on the cultural identity of Han Chinese and to initiate the Hanfu movement as part of a broader effort to stimulate a cultural renaissance.
+This inspired others to reflect on the cultural identity of Han Chinese and to initiate the Hanfu Movement as part of a broader effort to stimulate a cultural renaissance.
 Adoption was rapid - in the same year, people started wearing hanfu in public, forming communities of Hanfu enthusiasts and organizing activities related to hanfu and other elements of traditional Chinese culture.
 The movement had significant online support.
 Proponents of Hanfu launched the website Hanwang (漢網) to promote "traditional Han clothing".

 Practical difficulties

 In the early years of the Hanfu Movement, there were no existing stores from which to purchase hanfu.
-The first manufacturers and sellers of Hanfu were the early Hanfu enthusiasts who possessed the necessary skills to DIY hanfu by themselves.
+The first manufacturers and sellers of hanfu were the early hanfu enthusiasts who possessed the necessary skills to DIY hanfu by themselves.
 They made hanfu in small quantities, and mainly relied on hanfu forums and enthusiasts communities to advertise their products.
 Around the year 2005, the first online hanfu store appeared.
 Since then, more and more hanfu stores emerged both online and offline.
 In 2006, the first physical hanfu store was opened under the trademark Chong Hui Han Tang (重回漢唐), which literally means "Coming back to the Han and Tang Dynasties" in Chengdu, Sichuan province of China.
 From the year 2007, various hanfu-related clubs started to appear.
 These clubs focused on to organizing offline social activities in the instead of being largely online based.

 Other difficulties were psychological and included shyness.
-Many users reported having first to overcome the fear of social derision before daring to wear Hanfu in public.
+Many users reported having first to overcome the fear of social derision before daring to wear hanfu in public.